US and Germany: How to deal with the last Holocaust perpetrators | DW | 03.04.2021

 The case of former Nazi guard Friedrich Karl B. underlines the disconnect between how the US and Germany deal with Holocaust perpetrators.
 The 95-year-old will now live out the rest of his days in Germany in peace.

-Ninety-five-year-old Karl Friedrich B. has escaped a court case in Germany.
+Ninety-five-year-old Friedrich Karl B. has escaped trial in Germany.
 On February 20, the former concentration camp guard was extradited from Tennessee to Frankfurt after a US court had found him to have been a Holocaust perpetrator.

 B. had admitted to having served as a camp guard, but he told German authorities in 2020 that he hadn't seen any abuse of prisoners, hadn't known of any deaths among the inmates and had not been posted to guard the evacuation marches of the camp.
 There are no surviving witnesses to give testimony.